Best self-guided walking tour of Georgetown, D.C.

 19. Oak Hill Cemetery (2801 R St NW)

-Take a peek inside if you wish, or continue on until R Street ends and you will turn right onto 28 St. Turn left on Q Street to see…
+Take a peek inside if you wish, and then continue on until R Street ends and you will turn right onto 28 St. Turn left on Q Street to see…

 20. Dumbarton House (2715 Q St NW)

-Turn right on Q Street after you exit and then turn right on 29 St. Walk a few blocks to…
+Retrace your steps on Q Street and then turn right on 29 St. to…

 21. Mount Zion United Methodist Church (1334 29th St NW)